climatescope/climatescope.org/app/_en_page/results.md

 The first global edition of Climatescope, released in 2014, illustrated how exorbitantly high electricity prices for businesses and consumers in these nations make renewable generation there more cost competitive.
 This year’s study not only confirmed this but suggested renewables are making further progress.

-Industrial power prices remained stubbornly high in many of the 55 Climatescope nations in 2014 even as the “levelized cost of electricity” as calculated by Bloomberg New Energy Finance ticked down 15% year-on-year.2 Wind prices have stayed roughly level, but the technology is already price competitive in many emerging markets.
+Industrial power prices remained stubbornly high in many of the 55 Climatescope nations in 2014 even as the “levelized cost of electricity” as calculated by Bloomberg New Energy Finance ticked down 15% year-on-year.
+Wind prices have stayed roughly level, but the technology is already price competitive in many emerging markets.

 Looking ahead, there is an open question about whether renewables can continue to achieve such progress on costs.
 The last quarter of 2014 saw a precipitous drop in crude oil prices.
 While the impact of that decline on power prices was not evident in the annual average figures collected by Bloomberg New Energy Finance, oil has continued to trade in a lower band in